leptail/leptail/leptail_core/README.md

          1. bundle all the files together [ref:1]                                            -- partial
          2. Should be able to selectively use open props on each module.css [ref:2]          -- partial
          3. Pruge css (low priority) [ref:3]                                                 --
-         4. serve minified resources in release mode                                         --
+         4. Serve minified resources in release mode [ref:4]                                 --
          5. Modifications to community build tools                                           --
             1. Cargo-letpos:                                                                 --
                0. Update the sass dependancy to 1.77.5                                       -- done